 CapeNature has embarked on the process of verifying the legal status of all private nature reserves within the Western Cape.
-Once the biodiversity value, land-use status, and legal status of private nature reserves within the province have been established, CapeNature will assist landowners of priority areas who wish to fully secure their properties.
-CapeNature has developed a standard operating procedure outlining how to comply with the three NEM: PAA requirements set out above.
+Once the biodiversity value, land-use status, and legal status of private nature reserves within the province have been established, CapeNature will assist landowners of priority areas to fully secure their properties.
+CapeNature has developed a standard operating procedure outlining how to comply with the Norms and Standards for the inclusion of Private Nature Reserves in the Register of Protected Areas of South African (Notice 731 of 2016), as provided for in section 11 of NEM: PAA.
 CapeNature will provide technical assistance to ensure that a competent management authority is appointed, and that the management plan of the nature reserve is duly approved by the Provincial Minister.
 Nature Reserve status can only be withdrawn by way of an application by the landowner of the property or CapeNature to the Provincial Minister.
 Such applications will be presented to the Stewardship and Protected Area Expansion Review Committee for consideration.
 An application for withdrawal will only be supported by CapeNature if the biodiversity value is low, and/or if the requirements of a nature reserve in terms of NEM: PAA are no longer met.
-All existing private nature reserves are currently in a pending state until they are either withdrawn or made NEM: PAA compliant.
+Private nature reserves remain in a pending state until they are either withdrawn or NEM: PAA compliant.

-3.2 Public or State Land Investment
+3.2 Public or State land investment